 - Employment expenses (85% of income)

 - Art From Trash Exhibition

 Resource is self-governed and self-funded.
-This means that the business belongs to the people who you see working at the Tip Shop.
+This means that the business belongs to the people who you see working at the Tip Shop, on deconstruction sites and giving school workshops.
 Our workers also volunteer their spare time to attend monthly to general meetings and these meetings decide the running of the cooperative.
 We practice consensus decision making.

 Resource committed to all-gender inclusivity in our shop and workplace.
 We welcome diversity and welcome any feedback for improvements.

 Resource Work Cooperative acknowledges that the Muwinina people of the South East Aboriginal nation were the traditional and original owners of this land.
-We pay our respects to today’s traditional owners, the Tasmanian Aboriginal Community, the palawa people, and to Elders past and present.
+We pay our respects to today’s traditional owners, the Tasmanian Aboriginal Community, the palawa people, and to Elders past, present and emerging.